mutaihillary/projects/README.md

 ### Projects
-1. Extra

-project name: Extra Solution Technologies
+1.Project name: Extra Solution Technologies

 link to the repo: https://github.com/mutaihillary/extra

 ### Details
-Its  a website for and IT firm.
+Its  a website for an IT firm.

-### Deatures
+### Features
 Home page
 Service
 Portofolio